-- Melt cheese together with butter and milk over a water bath.
+Melt cream cheese together with butter and milk over a water bath.
 Put the mixture aside until it becomes at room temperature.

-- Combine the egg yolks to the cheese and mix until they are well incorporated.
+Add the egg yolks to the cheese mixture and whisk until they are well incorporated.

-- Add this point add salt and previously sifted flour and corn starch.
-Mix well and add the lemon juice.
+Add this point add salt and previously sifted flour and corn starch.
+Mix well and add lemon juice.
 Set aside.

-- In the second bowl beat the egg whites until stiff.
-At this point gradually combine the sugar and finally the cream of tartar.
+In the second bowl beat the egg whites until stiff peaks form.
+At this point gradually add sugar and finally cream of tartar.
 Beat each time until the sugar is dissolved and the mixture become shiny.
-Gradually add the cheese mixture to the whites.
-Stir in gently using the spoon and starting from the bottom of the bowl and working upwards.
+Gradually add the cheese mixture into the whipped egg whites.
+Stir in gently using a tablespoon by folding the mixture from the bottom of the bowl and working upwards.

-- Prepare a round 18 cm wide baking tray: grease the bottom and the walls with some oil or butter then cut out a circle of baking paper and cover the bottom and cut a long and tall strip to cover the walls (the cheesecake grows very much in the oven).
-Also cover the outside walls and bottom of the baking tray with aluminum foil.
-This cheesecake is cooked in water bath and water can't pass in any way into the pan with the cheese mixture.
+Prepare a round 18 cm wide baking pan: grease the bottom and the walls with some oil or butter then cut out a circle of baking paper to cover the bottom.
+Then cut a long and tall strip to cover the walls (the cheesecake grows very much in the oven).
+Also cover the outside walls and bottom of the baking pan with aluminum foil.
+This cheesecake is baked in water bath and water can’t pass in any way into the pan with the cheese mixture.

-- Preheat oven to 165 - 170 °C. While preheating the oven bring some water to a boiling point.
-Pour the mixture into the round pan and place it over a larger baking trays.
-Insert the two baking trays into the preheated oven and add the hot water to the large pan until about half way up the sides of the cake pan.
-I do recommend placing the pan in the oven and then adding hot water not going around with the tray full of hot water.
+Preheat oven to 165 – 170 °C. While preheating the oven bring some water almost to a boiling point.
+Pour the cheesecake mixture into the round pan and place it over a larger baking tray.
+Insert two baking trays into the preheated oven and add hot water into the large pan (about half way up the sides of the cake pan).
+I do recommend placing the pan in the oven and then adding water and not going around with the tray full of hot water.
 The secret here is to use very hot but not boiling water.
 In case the water is too hot the cheesecake tends to grow too fast and to form cracks on the surface.

 This recipe was born from the collaboration with ARLA .